bodaro/riveroad/important.md

   * Bottom button: select modes: flame height, fan and lightbulb
 * The dishwasher sometimes stops mid-way.
 Please check on it.
 Also, if you place dishes in front of the dishwasher flap door (the one that releases the soap) it will not clean.
 * Spare batteries are in the cupboard above the dryer (in the laundry room)
+* If the thermostat is locked, reove it and press the reset button on the back

 ##### Power Outage